 - Program duration: Volunteer for 1 to 24 weeks, programs start on the 1st and 3rd Monday of each month

 - Program fees: From $250USD which includes airport pick-up, orientation, accommodation, meals and 24/7 in-country support

 Delhi provides opportunities for both medical/nursing students, as well as qualified professionals to gain a first-hand insight to the medical systems in one of the world’s fast-growing countries.
 Volunteers in India work in hospitals and clinics in Delhi, shadowing experienced physicians who are enthusiastic about exchanging their knowledge and experience with international volunteers.
 Here, volunteers assist with routine jobs, such as taking vitals, providing advice regarding health, nutrition and sanitation during routine check-ups, or treating minor injuries and wounds.
 Longer-term volunteers (staying 3 months or more) will have more scope to assist with hands-on tasks, and qualified professionals may request to work in their area of expertise.

-“It was such a good experience!
+It was such a good experience!
 My host family was the best I have ever stayed with so sweet, kind and helpful.
 They treated me like family and were always looking out for me.
-We were provided all we needed at the wonderful apartment and three delicious meal a day.
-On the health project we were given a chance to see many sides of Indian healthcare system and all of our questions were answered answered.
+We were provided all we needed at the wonderful apartment and three delicious meals a day.
+On the health project we were given a chance to see many sides of Indian healthcare system and all of our questions were answered.
 I was so impressed with each placement and learned so much.
-It was very good that for as a brand new nurse with so little clinical experience I was given a chance to learn so much.
+It was very good that as a brand new nurse with so little clinical experience I was given a chance to learn so much.
 Katelyn Rowland (IVHQ Volunteer in Delhi, India)